aneoconsulting/ArmoniK/infrastructure/quick-deploy/aws/README.md

 - `<path-to-vpc-parameters>` is the **absolute** path to file `vpc/generated/vpc-output.json`
 - `<path-to-eks-parameters>` is the **absolute** path to file `eks/generated/eks-output.json`

-These files are input information for storage deployment about containing the information about the VPC and EKS previously created.
+These files are input information for storage deployment containing the information about the VPC and EKS previously created.

-The storage deployment generates an output file `storage/generated/storage-output.json` that contains information needed for ArmoniK.
+The storage deployment generates an output file `storage/generated/storage-output.json` which contains information needed for ArmoniK.

 ## Monitoring